Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Experiments

 \subsection{Results on KolektorSDD2}

-KolektorSDD2 \citep{bovzivc2021mixed-KolektorSDD2} dataset is designed for surface defect detection and includes various types of defects, such as scratches, minor spots, and surface imperfections.
+KolektorSDD2 \cite{bovzivc2021mixed-KolektorSDD2} dataset is designed for surface defect detection and includes various types of defects, such as scratches, minor spots, and surface imperfections.
 It comprises a training set with $246$ positive (defective) and $2,085$ negative (defect-free) images, as well as a test set with $110$ positive and $894$ negative images.
-We compare the performances of SemiREST with the SOTA results that are available in the literature.
-In the unsupervised setting, the algorithms are tested on the original test set.
-For the supervised and semi-supervised settings, a new training set is generated by combining all the normal training images and $10$ defective images which are randomly selected from the original training set.
+We compare the performances of WeakREST with the SOTA results available in the literature.

-As shown in Table~\ref{tab:supervised_KSDD2}, Our unsupervised performances beat those of SOTA methods by a large margin ($8.6\%$, $3.4\%$ and $1.8\%$ for AP, PRO and Pixel-AUROC, respectively).
-Under supervised and semi-supervised settings, our method also achieves better results.
-It is worth noting that the unsupervised SemiREST performs better than itself with full supervision and semi-supervision.
-This over-fitting phenomenon might be caused by the (unnecessarily) low sampling rate of defective images in training.
+As shown in Table~\ref{tab:supervised_KSDD2}, the unsupervised WeakREST beats SOTA methods with a clear superiority ($12.3\%$, $3.4\%$, $2.0\%$ and $0.8\%$ for AP, PRO, Pixel-AUROC and Image-AUROC, respectively).
+Under the supervised condition, our method also achieves better results and the WeakREST model supervised by image labels can already outperform existing methods with pixel-wise annotations.